xray-imaging/2bm-docs/docs/source/ops/item_004.rst

    :alt: dm

-then enter in the Data Directory or single file path the location of the user data on tomo1 as /data/ ...; adjust the Name and Storage Root Path, then press start upload.
+then enter in the Data Directory or single file path the location of the data on tomo1 as /data/ ...; adjust the Name and Storage Root Path, then press start upload.